Army Major General dismissed from service over sexual harassment case

-New Delhi [India], Aug 16 (ANI): A Major General has been sacked from the army in sexual harassment.
+New Delhi [India], Aug 16 (ANI): A Major General has been sacked from the army in a sexual harassment case.

 "Army Chief General Bipin Rawat has confirmed the sentence awarded to the officer.
 The decision of the Chief of Army Staff was intimated to the Major General by the 2 Corps Commander Lt Gen MJS Kahlon today in Ambala," army officials told ANI.